Eliminate extra copies in AMPI reduce/gather(v) receive paths

 When gather(v)Result is called, it means that the object on which it was called must have participated in the collective that fed into it (otherwise the reduction to perform the collective couldn't have completed).
 That means that there's already a matching receive buffer allocated on that rank, that the data could be copied into directly, without additional dynamic memory allocation and copy in gather(v)Result.

-#1 Updated by Phil Miller almost 3 years ago
+#1 Updated by Phil Miller about 3 years ago

 Just a note for when this gets implemented: we won't be able to use